pipecat-ai/pipecat/examples/deployment/flyio-example/README.md

 ## Setting up your fly.io deployment

+### Create your fly.toml file

+You can copy the `example-fly.toml` as a reference.
+Be sure to change the app name to something unique.

 ### Create your .env file

-Using the `env.example`, enter the necessary API keys.
+Copy the base `env.example` to `.env` and enter the necessary API keys.

 `FLYFLY_APP_NAME` should match that in the `fly.toml` file.